amir1226/Projects_cpp_ChiliTutorials/README.md

 # Projects_cpp_ChiliTutorials
-Some beginner projects from ChiliTomatoNoodle youtube channel
+This repository has some beginner projects from ChiliTomatoNoodle youtube channel in which I worked in 2019.